tyconsulting/blog.tyang.github.io/_posts/2015-06-10-collecting-configmgr-logs-to-microsoft-operation-management-suite-the-nice-way.md

 <h3>Management Pack</h3>
 Obviously, the NiCE Log File MP is required.
 You can download it from NiCE’s customer portal once registered.
 This MP must be firstly imported into your management group.

-Additionally, your OpsMgr management group must be configured to connect to a Operational Insights (or called “System Center Advisor” if you haven’t patched your management group in the last few months).
+Additionally, your OpsMgr management group must be configured to connect to a Operational Insights (or called "System Center Advisor" if you haven’t patched your management group in the last few months).
 However, what I’m about to show you is also able to store the data in your on-prem OpsMgr operational and data warehouse databases.
 So, even if you don’t use OMS (yet), you are still able to leverage this solution to store your ConfigMgr log data in OpsMgr databases.

 <strong>Management Pack 101</strong>